-To resolve the issue, we have contracted Concrete Solutions Ltd to apply a suitable waterproofing system to prevent seepage.
-We aim to complete the maintenance with minimal disruption to the local community.
+To resolve the issue, we contracted Concrete Solutions Ltd to apply a suitable waterproofing system to prevent seepage.
+We completed the waterproofing and painting of the interior walls in July 2020.

-- Applying a suitable waterproofing system to the tunnel to prevent seepage.
+- Applied a suitable waterproofing system to the tunnel to prevent seepage.

-- Applying an anti-graffiti coating to the interior of the tunnel.
+- Applied an anti-graffiti coating to the interior of the tunnel.

 Northland Tunnel links Northland with the central city and Karori.
 The tunnel was constructed in the 1923 with the first tram service eventually commencing on the 4 June 1929 after many years of ‘start-stop-start’ construction work.

 It is a listed heritage object in the District Plan because of classical style arched opening entrances.
 The tunnel is in very good structural condition, and had earthquake strengthening works on the portal entrances completed in 2017.